Nema23Motor logoNema23Motor

 Run the checker to generate case-specific visual coverage and uncertainty notes.

-280 oz-in specs accuracy: quick decision read
+280 oz-in stepper motor specs: quick decision read

 280 oz-inholding torque label1.98 NmStep angle200/400 steps per revLoad margindynamic torque reserveTimingpulse, DIR, ENA gatesMechanicsbacklash and shaft loadDecision rule: torque label screens holding capacity; accuracy needs drawing, timing, and loaded-motion checks.